 If the family is unable to attend a scheduled interview, the family should contact the PHA in advance of the interview to schedule a new appointment.
-If a family does not attend the scheduled interview, the PHA will send a second notification with a new interview date and appointment time.
+In all circumstances, if a family does not attend the scheduled interview the PHA will send a second notification with a new interview appointment time.